swiftlang/swift-package-manager/Documentation/Development.md

 SwiftPM computes the path of its runtime libraries relative to where it is installed.
 This path can be overridden by setting the environment variable `SWIFTPM_PD_LIBS` to a directory containing the libraries.
-This can be a list of absolute search paths separated by colon (":").
+This can be a list of absolute search paths separated by colons (":").
 SwiftPM will choose the first path which exists on disk.
 If none of the paths are present on disk, it will fall back to built-in computation.